ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-prof-services.md

 When a customer engages with Microsoft to receive support or consulting services, Microsoft Support automatically collects or retrieves from account records the personal data of the Customer Contact (for example, Premier CSM, Global Admin, IT Admin).
 This likely includes the name, email, phone, and other personal data of the individual seeking support or consulting services.

-The Customer Contact's personal data is part of Microsoft's business relationship with the customer, and Microsoft is the data controller.
+The Customer Contact's personal data is part of Microsoft's business relationship with the customer, and Microsoft is the Data Controller, except when this data is collected in the course of providing technical support.
 Microsoft will respond to DSRs from the Customer Contact around their personal data, regardless of whether they are still with the organization.

+When the Customer Contact’s Personal Data is collected in the course of providing technical support, Microsoft is the Data Processor.

 Customers should understand that the DSR only covers the personal data of the Customer Contact, and no changes or deletions will be made to any of the customer's data submitted as part of engagements (for example, transcripts, case descriptions, files, work product), since Microsoft is the data processor.
 Additionally, to maintain the engagement's historical record no changes at all will be made to closed engagements, including the record of who opened an engagement.

-Upon receiving an inquiry from a Customer Contact regarding a DSR, Microsoft personnel will refer a customer contact to the [Privacy Response Center](https://go.microsoft.com/fwlink/?LinkId=321116).
+Upon receiving an inquiry from a Customer Contact regarding a DSR where Microsoft is the Data Controller, Microsoft personnel will refer a customer contact to the [Privacy Response Center](https://go.microsoft.com/fwlink/?LinkId=321116).
 This is Microsoft's primary input mechanism for privacy inquiries and complaints.
 Upon receiving an inquiry, the Privacy Response Center will identify that this is part of a commercial or organizational account and respond accordingly.

+Where Microsoft is the Data Processor, please see <b>DSR for Customer Provided Data: Commercial Support</b> below.

 To maintain customer's business continuity, Microsoft will also not process a DSR associated with an engagement until a replacement contact is confirmed.
 Upon confirmation of a new contact, Microsoft will swap out the old contact with the new one in open engagements.